(919) 752-3088

 Types of Adoption in North Carolina

-Adoption falls into one of two categories: open or closed.
+Adoption falls into one of two categories: open vs closed adoption.
 The most significant difference between the two types of adoption is that in an open adoption, the adoptive parents will have access to the name of the biological mother, at minimum.
 In a closed adoption, there is no sharing of identifying information between adoptive and biological parents.

 Open Adoption